TripleSBinPicking/bin_picking_environment/documentation/Analyzing DOPE training.md

 # Analyzing DOPE Training
+This document describes our experience in training DOPE to detect new images.

 ### First dataset
 To train DOPE to detect new objects, it is necessary to create a robust dataset.
 For this project [NNDS](NNDS%20Tutorial.md) was used to generate the dataset.
 For the first training session, a dataset of 30.000 domain-randomized images were used.
 A subset of these images is shown below.
 Note that the distortion that can be seen does not have to be present in the dataset.
 The distortion is automatically applied before the trained dataset is used.